 Ans: It is a command-line tool that was added to SharePoint in the year 2010.
 It exists in the 14HIVE>BIN folder and is used to create a new site collection.

 22. What are the three editions for SharePoint 2010?

 Ans: Three editions for SharePoint 2010

 23. What are cumulative updates and why they are needed?

-Ans: These are the periodic release of software updates for SharePoint containing solution for issues developed since the last cumulative update release.
-It is crucial to install the latest edition to ensure full functionality of SharePoint.
+Ans: These are the periodic release of software updates for SharePoint containing solutions for issues developed since the last cumulative update release.
+It is crucial to install the latest edition to ensure the full functionality of SharePoint.

 24. What is the difference between the SharePoint portal server and the site server?